omp compiler directives

 an array of (pointer to) type

-rgb_t<unsigned char>
+rgb_t<unsigned char>,

-allocated to size w*h
+allocated to size w*h and that the code

 inside the loops does not write to std::cout